ChronicDiseaseEpi/TableTidierOutputs/README.md

 editor</figcaption>
 </figure>

-Moreover, if you paste a json file such as “collection_123_all.json” into json viewer (just google to find one) you can see the list structure quite clearly.
+It looks better still if you paste a json file such as “collection_123_all.json” into json viewer (just google to find one).
+IN the snapshot below you can see the list structure quite clearly.
 For our json files, the highest level of structure is each table.
 Within each table there are sections for information, notes, data and terminology.
 There are also objects which allow us to map between data and terminology.

 <figure>
 <img src="json_image.png"